zulip/zulip/templates/zerver/help/start-a-call.md

 You can also use Zulip with Jitsi Meet on-premise; to configure this, just set `JITSI_SERVER_URL` in `/etc/zulip/settings.py`.

+{tab|bigbluebutton}

+In order to use Big Blue Button as the video call provider, you need to first configure the `BIG_BLUE_BUTTON_URL` setting in `/etc/zulip/settings.py`.

 {tab|zoom}

 Zulip supports Zoom as the video chat provider using an OAuth